deltachat/securejoin/source/new.rst

 the old key will be replaced by the new one.

 Implementers may decide
-wether the recipients of such key updates propagate them to other groups they share with the user in question.
+whether the recipients of such key updates propagate them to other groups they share with the user in question.
 If they do this will speed up the recovery from device loss.